 USA Today reports Injuries and death from window blind cords send two kids to emergency department each day

 Why are they dangerous?

-Carr and Carr Attorneys continue to fight for families whose children have been killed or harmed by window blind cords.
+Carr and Carr has represented individuals against window blind manufacturers.
+We will continue to fight for families whose children have been killed or harmed by window blind cords.
 It is important that these families receive compensation for the death or injury and suffering they have gone through.

-If your child has been injured or killed due to strangulation from cords on roll-up blinds or Roman shades, contact the personal injury attorneys at Carr & Carr.
-Our offices are located in Tulsa and Oklahoma City, but we work with families across the country.
-Please call us at 1-844-210-7917 or email us today to see if we can be of service to you and help protect your rights.
-We have helped many families who have been through traumatic personal situations involving their children and we might be able to help your family.
+If your child has been injured or killed due to strangulation from cords on roll-up blinds or Roman shades, contact the our window blind attorneys.
+Our offices are located in Tulsa and Oklahoma City, but we work with families across the country in multiple states.
+Please call us at 1-866-510-0580 or email us today for a free consultation to see if we can help.

 Also, remember time limits called “statute of limitations” are in effect for filing law suits.
 The time limit and other regulations are different in each state, so talk with the personal injury attorneys at Carr & Carr as soon as possible to learn what options your family has.
 If you want to preserve your legal rights, you must file appropriate law suits before the time limits expire.